yottajunaid/Zip-CrackerX/README.md

 This program is intended for educational and research purposes only.
 Unauthorized use of this program to gain unauthorized access to password-protected zip files is illegal and unethical.
 The author takes no responsibility for any misuse of this program.

+## ©️ Copyright Message
+Copyright © [yottajunaid]

+All rights reserved.
+This Python project, along with its code, documentation, and any associated files, is the intellectual property of YOTTAJUNAID.
+You may not reproduce, distribute, or modify the contents of this repository without explicit permission from the owner.